Brimah-Khalil-Kamara/ProjectGitActionsGCP-Snyk/README.md

 <br />
 <p align="center">

-  <h3 align="center">Use GitHub Actions & Terraform to Automatically Spin up Resources in GCP.</h3>
+  <h3 align="center">Use GitHub Actions & Terraform to Automatically Spin up Resources in GCP and run Snyc scans.</h3>

   <p align="center">
-    This project shows you how to connect your GCP project to GitHub Actions & run Terraform to spin up your infra from code instead of using the console or gcloud CLI.
+    This project demonstrates how to connect your GCP project to GitHub Actions & run Terraform to spin up your infrastructure from code.
     <br />
     <br />
   </p>